Benefits of HP laptop hard drive replacement

 ▶ If your laptop has only 1 drive bay, please keep reading and follow Step 4, Step 5 to replace the hard drive.

-◑ Edit Partitions (available in advanced edition only) allows you to resize partitions and convert disk type.
+◑ Edit Partitions allows you to resize partitions and convert disk type.
 It's especially helpful when you want to clone smaller drive to larger drive.
 BTW you cannot use it and Sector By Sector Clone at the same time.